ably-labs/cttransit-ably-mapbox-demo/README.md

 ## Conclusion

-The combination of the Ably Hub realtime transport data and intractive mapping works very well to create a clear and compelling demo.
+The combination of the Ably Hub realtime transport data and interactive mapping works very well to create a clear and compelling demo.
 While the example uses CT Transit, other transport data sources could integrate in similar ways, with a similar UX to this example.
 Similar demos could also be used by logistics companies to create some really great consumer facing visualisations.

 --------------------------------------------------------